Browse All News

 Altogether, the committee gives young people an opportunity to take ownership of the event and advise local government and event organisers, through regular meetings, and ensure the event is as it should be – youth-focused, inclusive, and fun!

-The Rainbow Ball will be an evening of celebration and connection for young LGBTIQA+ people and allies.
+The Geraldton Pride Tide Festival will be an evening of celebration and connection for young LGBTIQA+ people and allies.
 It will be a drug and alcohol-free event, that seeks to encourage young people to live authentically.

-For local young person and Social Media & Communications Administrator at headspace Geraldton Ziggy, the Rainbow Ball is something they wished they’d been a part of when they were younger. ““As a queer kid myself, I am so excited to give young people a chance to have a welcoming space and just have some fun.”
+For local young person and Social Media & Communications Administrator at headspace Geraldton Ziggy, the event is something they wished they’d been a part of when they were younger.
+“As a queer kid myself, I am so excited to give young people a chance to have a welcoming space and just have some fun.”

 Youth Focus, the lead agency for headspace Geraldton, has played a crucial role in providing localised support for young people of the MidWest region since 2016, including targeted support for the young LGBTIQA+ community and their families.

 Last year, the first local LGBTIQA+ social support group, known as “The Space”, evolved into a group of 25 young people who, over weekly catch ups, identified a need for an event that demonstrated allyship and social connectedness.
-From this, the idea of the Rainbow Ball Project arose.
+From this, the idea of the project arose.

-The Rainbow Ball Project is a collaborative effort steered by a committee comprised of headspace Geraldton, Local Government (City of Greater Geraldton Council), WA Country Health Services, WA Aids Council and Sweet Orange Productions.
+The Geraldton youth Pride event is a collaborative effort steered by a committee comprised of headspace Geraldton, Local Government (City of Greater Geraldton Council), WA Country Health Services, WA Aids Council and Sweet Orange Productions.